-Comfort and functionality is so important when it comes to wheelchairs, but when you add style into the mix, you’re on to a sure fire winner.
+Comfort and functionality are so important when it comes to wheelchairs, but when you add style into the mix, you’re on to a sure-fire winner.
 That’s exactly what Corien Staels has accomplished with her fantastic new backrest cushion designed to keep manual wheelchair users cool and comfortable.

 The concept of WheelAir® was born when Corien was studying in Amsterdam and discovered that her lecturer who is also a wheelchair user experienced problems with regulating her body temperature.
 Corien knew she said wanted to do something to help.
 Now based in Glasgow, Corien has founded Staels Designs and created this incredibly unique cooling backrest cushion, ready to improve accessibility for manual wheelchair users.

 I was excited to be invited along to the WheelAir® launch party where I also had the pleasure of partnering with Staels Design for the event alongside Housing Options Scotland and Double Paralympian Michael Kerr.

 It was great to celebrate the launch of WheelAir® with so many lovely people.
 There were light refreshments including cake homemade by Corien herself, which everyone was raving about.
 The launch party was also an opportunity to celebrate the start of the KickStarter campaign which is aiming to raise £30,000 for essential tooling to begin manufacturing WheelAir®.